ToolJet/ToolJet/docs/docs/widgets/color-picker.md

 ### Default color

-The data needs to be an valid hex color.
+The data needs to be a valid hex color.

 - One can change default color either from color picker or using **fx** (need to provide only respective hex value).